opentorah/opentorah/README.md

 "coverage set class table not yet supported" during fonts auto-detection;
 see https://issues.apache.org/jira/browse/FOP-2704 for more details.

-Plugin adds a Gradle task `listFonts` that can be used to list all the fonts that *are* available to FOP.
+Plugin adds a Gradle task `listFopFonts` that can be used to list all the fonts that *are* available to FOP.

+FOP caches fonts it detects, so before a newly-installed fonts can be detected by FOP, fonts cache needs to be deleted.

+Plugin adds a Gradle task `deleteFopFontsCache` that can be used to delete that cache.

 Some of the fonts that work well enough and support Latin, Russian and Hebrew scripts are DejaVu and Liberation.